FOR HEALTHCARE PROFESSIONALS

 StayLo is most effective when taken approximately 10 minutes prior to a meal.
 This provides sufficient time for the capsule to dissolve and the mulberry nutrients to reach and bind enzymes in the small intestine before the starches and sugars from the meal arrive in the small intestine.
+The supplement should only be used as directed on the bottle label below.
 If any adverse effects occur, use should be discontinued and a qualified healthcare professional consulted.

 This website does not provide medical advice.
 These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Consequently, our statements concerning this supplement are for its use by healthy individuals and for educational purposes only.

 Questions? email [email protected]